Tobacco-free pharmacy: Minnesota

 In Minnesota, four policies have passed in Golden Valley, Renville County (incorporated and unincorporated areas), Rock County (incorporated and unincorporated areas) and Rushford.

 New York

+As of May 2020, according to New York State Public Health Law Article 13-F Section 1399-MM-2, pharmacies or retail establishments that contain a pharmacy may no longer sell tobacco and vapor products.

-In New York, four policies have passed: Albany County, Erie County, Rockland County (incorporated and unincorporated areas), and New York City.
+In addition to the state law, four local policies have passed in the state of New York: Albany County, Erie County, Rockland County (incorporated and unincorporated areas), and New York City.

 CVS Pharmacy policy change

 On February 5, 2014, CVS Pharmacy (7600 locations) announced that, by October 2014, its stores will stop selling all tobacco products including cigarettes and cigars.
 CVS President & CEO Larry J. Merlo said, "We came to the decision that cigarettes and providing health care just don’t go together in the same setting."

 Canada

 The sale of tobacco is prohibited in pharmacies in all provinces and territories of Canada, except for British Columbia.

 Ontario was the first jurisdiction in Canada to ban the sale of tobacco products in pharmacies, with the legislative prohibition coming into force on December 31, 1994.
 The Ontario College of Pharmacists had been calling for such a ban since 1991.
 New Brunswick was the second province to enact a ban, doing so in 1997.
 In Quebec, a prohibition against tobacco sales in pharmacies first came into force in 1996 when the Quebec Order of Pharmacists (Ordre des pharmaciens du Québec) directed its members to stop selling cigarettes, declaring the practice to be inconsistent with the professional mandate of pharmacists.
 The National Assembly of Quebec followed up with a statutory ban in 1998, making it the third province in Canada to do so through legislation.

 However in Quebec some professionals continued to sell tobacco for several years.

 Similar bans were enacted in Nova Scotia (2000), Nunavut (2004), Newfoundland and Labrador (2005), Prince Edward Island (2006), Northwest Territories (2007), Alberta (2009), Yukon (2011), Saskatchewan (2011) and Manitoba (2013).
 British Columbia is the only remaining jurisdiction in Canada to permit the sale of tobacco products in pharmacies.
 In 2014, the College of Pharmacists of British Columbia announced that it was considering instituting a by-law for its members which would ban the sale of tobacco products in premises where a pharmacy is located.

 In some provinces, pharmacies can sidestep the ban on the sale of tobacco products by subdividing the store or setting up separate kiosks.
 The Canadian drug store chain London Drugs announced that it would withdraw tobacco sales rather than invest in store alterations to comply with the bans, and Safeway only installed separate tobacco outlets at two stores in Ontario before pulling tobacco altogether out of remaining stores.
 Walmart stopped selling cigarettes in all of its department stores across Canada when Ontario's ban on pharmacy sales came into effect in 1994.